-We do need a 3D CAD model to produce your mold and injection moldd part.
-We can assist you or direct you in creating a 3D model.
+We do need a 3D CAD model to produce your mold and injection molded part, but we can quote off of 2D files.

 Am I able to do more than just a single cavity open-close mold?

 Yes.
 We work with customers and are capable of undercuts, hand pick-outs, manual slides, multi-cavitation, automated p-20 steel molds, and more.
 The other advantage to VistaTek is that if you need to modify the mold, you can, because you own the mold.